purveshmakode24/blog/_posts/2019-12-13-working-with-forks.md

 Pull requests are the way we contribute to open source or group projects.

 For instance, a user Paul forks a repository of Benedict and makes changes to that repository.
 Now Paul can make a pull request to Benedict, but it’s up to Benedict to accept or decline it.
-It’s like saying, “Benedict, would you please pull my changes?!”
+It’s like Paul is saying, “Benedict, would you please pull my changes?!”

 #### Choose the forked repository you are working on